ZhepeiWang/Root-Finder/README.md

 # Note

-0. The "RPOLY" algorithm benchmarked comes a modified version by [Helen Oleynikova](https://github.com/helenol), which originates in http://www.netlib.org/toms/.
+0. The "RPOLY" algorithm benchmarked comes from a modified version by [Helen Oleynikova](https://github.com/helenol), which originates in http://www.netlib.org/toms/.

 1. This lib is employed in a trajectory optimization/motion planning project of [ZJU-FAST-Lab](https://github.com/ZJU-FAST-Lab).